GuitarML/SmartAmpPro/README.md

 sound, even though both models have a low error-to-signal ratio.
 Since the main goal of using A.I. is to produce the highest quality sound, any future development will continue using WaveNet, or a different A.I. model than the one used here ([GuitarLSTM](https://github.com/GuitarML/GuitarLSTM)).
+This code is being published for learning purposes only.
+Unless the LSTM model can be modified to sound as good, or better than the WaveNet model, there are no plans to further develop this plugin.

 ![app](https://github.com/GuitarML/SmartAmpPro/blob/master/resources/plugin.png)